nmshd/documentation/_posts/2022-06-22-announcing-enmeshed-v2-attributes.md

     - v2
 ---

-This is one of the blog posts regarding enmeshed v2.
+This is one of the blog posts regarding Enmeshed v2.
 For an overview of all Enmeshed v2 blog posts, please refer to the [Enmeshed v2 announcement blog post]({{ site.baseurl }}{% post_url 2022-06-22-announcing-enmeshed-v2 %}).